alepulver/game-catalog-builder/docs/how-it-works.md

 Because MyVideoGameList titles can be non-standard, the search step is treated as “best effort”; import diagnostics are the main tool for spotting when providers returned different games for the same row.

-## Import safety (avoid wrong pins)
+## Import warnings (review, no auto-unpin)

-The importer is conservative about pins:
+The importer is conservative about warnings:

 - Any non-100% match emits a `WARNING`.
-- If diagnostics identify a provider as `likely_wrong:<provider>` **and** there is a strict-majority provider consensus (and the provider is tagged as the consensus outlier), the importer clears that provider ID instead of keeping a likely-wrong pin.
+- When providers disagree on identity (title/year/platform/genre), the importer adds compact tags in `ReviewTags` and a `MatchConfidence` level so you can review and pin IDs manually.

 ## Optional resolve pass (auto-resolve, explicit)

 The `resolve` command is an explicit third pass (off by default) that can:

-- re-run diagnostics + auto-unpin,
+- re-run diagnostics and, for pins that are tagged as likely wrong (strict-majority consensus + outlier), attempt a single conservative repin; if no safe repin candidate exists, it unpins to avoid silently enriching the wrong game,
 - attempt a single conservative repin per affected provider using the majority provider title and cached aliases (Wikidata aliases + IGDB alternative names),

 This keeps the default `import` predictable and avoids extra provider requests unless you opt in.

+Resolve is **dry-run by default**; pass `--apply` to write changes back to the catalog CSV.

 ## What’s implemented (quick index)

-- Third pass auto-resolve: `python run.py resolve` (conservative repin after auto-unpin)
+- Third pass auto-resolve: `python run.py resolve` (conservative repin-or-unpin)
 - Wikidata provider-backed resolver: uses SPARQL external IDs (`data/cache/wikidata_cache.json:by_hint`)
 - Review-aid fields:
   - Steam: `Steam_URL`, `Steam_Website`, `Steam_ShortDescription`, `Steam_StoreType`